 citybooks Haarlem gets underway in 2017, and the residencies will take place spread over four years.
 We’ll be inviting four authors to each write a city portrait.
 Two graphic novelists will realise the visual dimension of the project and draw city portraits inspired by Haarlem.
 Ulli Lust imagined a city under water, her citybook drawings were exhibited during the Stripdagen 2018.
 In 2020, the renowned illustrator Thé Tjong-Khing realises a citybook inspired by his home town.

-In October 2017, Kristien Hemmerechts kicks things off on the first of our two-weeks’ residencies in Haarlem.
+In October 2017, Kristien Hemmerechts kicked things off on the first of our two-weeks’ residencies in Haarlem.
 Next was graphic novelist Ulli Lust, visiting the city in February 2018.
-The Spanish author Andrés Barba, he will stay in Haarlem for two weeks in April 2019.
+The Spanish author Andrés Barba resided in Haarlem for two weeks in April 2019.
 In 2020, the city welcomes Cynan Jones for his citybooks residency.